-Your “about us” page probably won’t be the most popular page on your website but it will become one of the most important because people who decide to check out your about page out are actually interested in what you’re doing.
+Your “about us” page won’t be your website’s most popular page.
+Still, it will become one of the most important because people who check out your About page are interested in what you’re doing.

-So in this guide, I’ll walk you through my formulaic process on how to write an about page that won’t be embarrassing and will actually help convert visitors into subscribers.
+In this guide, I’ll walk you through my formulaic process on how to write an about page that won’t be embarrassing and will help convert visitors into subscribers.

 What to Include in an About Page